kubernetes-sigs/kwok/site/content/en/docs/examples/prometheus.md

 ```

 1. Open your web browser and go to [http://localhost:3000]
-2. On the login page, enter `admin` for username and password
+2. On the login page, enter `admin` for username and password.
-3. Add the Prometheus data source, `http://host.docker.internal:9090`, on Grafana
+3. Add the Prometheus data source, `http://host.docker.internal:9090`, on Grafana, replacing `hostIP` with the IP address of your host.
-4. Import via [grafana.com code] `16248` on Grafana
+4. Import via [grafana.com code] `16248` on Grafana.

 Now you can see the Grafana dashboard for the cluster.